LenaBencina/Analysis-of-methods-for-community-detection/README.md

 # Project description

 This is the practical part of my master's thesis research where the main subject is the comparison of methods for community detection.
-The focus was on methods adjusted for directed and weighted networks which made the analysis more complexed.
+The focus was on methods adjusted for directed and weighted networks which made the analysis even more complex.
 The main reference is the paper [Clustering and Community Detection in Directed Networks: A Survey](https://arxiv.org/abs/1308.0971).

 **Abstract**